I just love dates, they are for sure nature’s candy and so healthful.

 I would have to say my favorite place to order Organic Dates is BautistaOrganicDates.com by the Bautista Family!
 Available in both Fresh in “Wet Packs” or a bit drier in “Dry Packs, they have amazing prices and varieties and ship from the USA to Canada.
 With shipping I find I pay about $6.5o per lb, this is an amazing deal for quality organic dates as most conventional store-bought dates range from $4.99 – $7.99 an lb.

-Go ahead Check out 7HotDates.com and see what sweetness you find, Perfect to help through the Winter with dense calories and great Recipes!!
+Go ahead and Check out BautistaOrganicDates.com and see what sweetness you find, Perfect to help through the Winter with dense calories and Great Recipes!